 Make photocopies all of your important documents, including your passport and flight details.
 Leave copies with a reliable person back home, and take some with you for added security.

-Register Your Trip
+Register Your Trip to Peru

 Many government-run websites allow you to register your upcoming trip, providing contact details and added support in the event of an emergency at home or abroad.
 It only takes a few minutes to register and the service is free.